TobiasFuellmich/Raspberry-mjpeg-cam/README.md

 7. Copy Files

-Copy all files to /var/www/
-Dont forget to change permisions of all files in /var/www/ to www-data:www-data
+Copy all files to /var/www/ and dont forget to change permisions of all files in /var/www/ to www-data:www-data

 8. Reboot